cgjosephlee/PBJelly/trunk/docs/JellyReadme.txt

     represented as lower-cased.
 This is helpful for identifying what/where PBJelly contributed to improving the genome as well as some enabling some tricks for creating a submission agp file for the improved assembly.

+  * I don't understand the --nproc <nJobs> and <input> strategy.
+    The blasr --nproc argument is how many processors are dedicated per-job and the nJobs xml element in your protocol is the maximum number of jobs to submit.
+Then the input files you have are partitioned into nJobs chunks with each using --nproc.
+So, you can split a single input.fastq into nJobs files, and run one file per job.
+However, no fastq can be larger than 4Gb due to a blasr restriction.
+So, if you needed to split your single input.fastq into nJobs * N pieces, you'll still have nJobs submitted to the cluster using --nproc, but each job will actually call blasr N/nJobs times per chunk.